NBA Rumors: Kyrie Irving Denies, Sort Of, That Viral Video Showed Him Talking Free Agency With Kevin Durant

-After a viral cell phone video, taken inside the Spectrum Center in Charlotte, North Carolina, during NBA All Star weekend as Inquisitr reported, was widely interpreted as showing Irving and Golden State Warriors All Star Kevin Durant discussing the possibility of joining the New York Knicks in free agency this summer, Irving spoke out to reporters about the video.
+After a viral cell phone video, taken inside the Spectrum Center in Charlotte, North Carolina, during NBA All Star weekend as the Inquisitr reported, was widely interpreted as showing Irving and Golden State Warriors All Star Kevin Durant discussing the possibility of joining the New York Knicks in free agency this summer, Irving spoke out to reporters about the video.

 The video, according to fans who saw it, as covered by Bleacher Report, showed Irving attempting to recruit Durant into signing with the Knicks as free agent after the current season, at one point holding up two fingers to indicate — at least according to the fans’ online interpretation — the two “max” contract slots available on the Knicks roster, just enough for Irving and Durant.